lovebes/forestry-coram-software/content/blog/on-brex-my-thoughts-on-backdrop-powers-that-chose-kotlin-over-elixir.md

 Plus perhaps a new VP of Engineering or CTO that doesn't know Elixir might have joined - potentially from the financial sector, a veteran with a track record in growing fintech companies fast and sellable.
 Quite possibly the only foray into programming languages known to the CTO was based solely on the world of OOP.

 Now that CTO probably had no problem with Elixir, if business was chugging along.
-But no, Brex was gifted with a $800M sledge hammer with pressure to scale up as quick as possible - in business-speak, throw people at the problem level urgency.
+But no, Brex was gifted with a $800M sledge hammer with pressure to scale up as quick as possible - in business-speak, "throw people at the problem" level urgency.

 That would give a jolt of need to rely on things you know the most.
 And typically with such settings, new tech is not what you rely on.
 Something you know inside-and-out, one which you can trust the developers to build.
 One which you can say you are able to hire off of a fat candidate pipeline.